rokucommunity/rooibos/docs/index.md

 Note that in the example above, each of the tests in the `tests alternate data` group, can be run with different values; but we do not need to set the up in each test, or mutate the values used by other tests, which were defined in the `Setup` method.

 #### BeforeEach and AfterEach Scoping
-BeforeEach and AfterEach, can also be scoped to an it group.
+BeforeEach and AfterEach, can also be scoped to an describe group.
 If the annotations appear _after_ an `@describe(" group annotation, then they will only apply to that group.
-If the annotations appear _before the first it group annotation_ then they will be applied to all groups, _which do not have BeforeEach and AfterEach group-level-annotations_")
+If the annotations appear _before the first describe group annotation_ then they will be applied to all groups, _which do not have BeforeEach and AfterEach group-level-annotations_")

 ### Paremeterized tests
 <a name="parameterized-testing"></a>